 WHY PLANT CRABAPPLE TREE’S FOR DEER

 Just like I learned with pears.
 If I concentrate on a preferred soft mast when no one else has any, I could attract and hold many deer on my property.
 This was accomplished by providing early and late dropping crabapples and having trees consistently produced yearly.
 Crabapple trees will give you a considerable advantage by providing consistent annual crops even in years when regular apples are not abundant in your surrounding area.

-Every crabapple tree today, came from a seed at one time.
+Every crabapple tree today came from seed at one time.
 Some are results of a chance seedling many years ago or are from someone’s breeding efforts.
 The crabapple trees with desired characteristics began being cultivated through grafting to be identical and to have the same genetic traits.
-As with full size apples, you can’t plant a crabapple seed and get the same crabapple tree.
+As with full-size apples, you can’t plant a crabapple seed and get the same crabapple tree.

 Click for full chart

 2-3′ ( 3/8″ dia.)
 These trees will have a good root system.
 They will be whips around 3′ high with a trunk diameter of 3/8″.

 3-5′ ( 1/2” dia.)
 These trees will have a good root system with some possible branching but will mainly be whips.
 They will range in height between 3′ to 5′ with around a 1/2″ trunk diameter.

 4-6′ (+ 1/2” dia.)
 These trees will have an extensive root system and typically have multiple branches, but many will be solid whips.
 They will range in height between 4′ and 6′ with a 1/2″ to 3/4″ trunk diameter.